HappyHackingSpace/HackerTaboo/README.md

 ✅ Make sure your cards are **clear and concise**.
 ✅ Avoid using **taboo words** in the description.
 ✅ Maintain a **neutral and educational** tone.
-✅ Ensure the keyword is relevant to **hacking, tech, or electronics**.
+✅ Ensure the keyword is relevant.
 ✅ Follow the existing format for consistency.

 ---